clydebarrow/esphome-docs-hugo/content/components/stepper/_index.md

 {{< note >}}
 This component will not show up in the Home Assistant front-end automatically because Home Assistant doesn't have support for steppers.
-Please see [stepper-ha-config](#stepper-ha-config).
+Please see [Home Assistant Configuration](#stepper-ha-config).

 {{< /note >}}
 {{< anchor "base_stepper_config" >}}